 You have the right to make decisions about the health care you get now and in the future.
 An advance directive is a written statement you prepare that expresses how you want medical decisions made in the future should you not be able to make them yourself.

-Illinois law allows you to make four types of advance directives: a health care power of attorney; a living will; a mental health treatment preference declaration, and a Do-Not-Resuscitate (DNR)/Practitioner Orders For Life-Sustaining Treatment (POLST).
-The Department of Public Health is required by law (see Illinois Compiled Statutes - Advance Directive Information under LAWS & RULES) to make available to you standard forms for each of these types of advance directives.
-The forms can be downloaded at the following website.
+Illinois law allows you to make four types of advance directives: a health care power of attorney; a living will; a mental health treatment preference declaration, and a Practitioner Orders For Life-Sustaining Treatment (POLST).
+The Department of Public Health is required by law (see Illinois Compiled Statutes - Advance Directive Information) to make available to you standard forms for each of these types of advance directives.
+The forms can be downloaded here.
 More information on these advance directives is provided below.

 After reviewing the information below on the different types of advance directives, you may want to discuss them with your family, your health care professional and/or attorney.
 You may decide to make more than one advance directive.
 For example, you could make a health care power of attorney, as well as a living will.
 If you decide to have one or more advance directives, you should tell your health care professionals and provide them with copies of any advance directives you have.
 You should also provide copies of your advance directives to those you have appointed to make health care decisions for you, and you may want to provide copies to your family members.